Jump to frequently asked questions about:

 Do I need to have all the prerequisites complete in order to apply?

-No. Each prerequisite course must, however, be successfully completed with a grade of “B” or higher prior prior July 31st of the year of matriculation into the PA program.
-The only exception is that organic chemistry needs a “C” or higher.
-Special circumstances will be reviewed by the faculty on an individual basis.
+No. However, preference for interview will be provided to those that have completed all prerequisites at the time of application review.
+Therefore, it is highly encouraged that you continue to update your application after submission if you have missing requirements.
+Despite interview or acceptance status, each prerequisite course must be successfully completed with a grade of “B-” or higher, except Organic Chemistry which must be completed with a C- or high, prior to July 31st of the year of matriculation into the PA program.
 You must indicate on the CASPA application which courses you still need to complete and the terms in which you plan to complete them.

 What if I have not completed my prerequisites at the time of matriculation?